The whole Bible is good for you, but to understand the written word, you need to know the Living Word.

-If you think that God gives and takes away, then you have more faith in karma than grace.
+If you think God gives and takes away, you have more faith in karma than grace.
 Karma says what goes around comes around.
-If you’re healthy now, you’ll likely be sick tomorrow.
-If you’re prospering now, poverty’s waiting just around the next corner.
+If you’re healthy now, you’ll be sick tomorrow.
+If you’re prospering now, poverty’s waiting around the next corner.
 When disappointments and hardships come, you won’t be surprised.
 You’ll just throw in the towel and say, “I knew it was too good to last.”

 The world works according to the principle of give and take, but God just gives.
-The only thing he’ll take off you – if you let him – is your sin, your shame, your sickness, your worries and your fears.
-He takes away those things that harm us and only gives us good things that bless us.
+The only thing he’ll take off you – if you let him – is your sin, your shame, your sickness, your worries, and your fears.
+He takes away those things that harm us and gives us good things that bless us.

 Are you Job or David?

 I wish I could go back in time and get to Job before his friends did.
 I would say, “God didn’t kill your kids!
 He didn’t steal your livestock and make you sick.
 You’ve been robbed!
 The devil is having a go at you.
 Don’t sit there in the ashes and cry about it, get up and fight!
 Are you a victor or a victim?”

 The church will never see victory if we think God is behind our suffering.
 If we think God is robbing us we won’t even resist.
 We’ll let the devil waltz in and plunder our families all the while singing “He gives and takes away.”